pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sg:`move_ip(x, y, /) -> None`
          | :sg:`move_ip(vector2, /) -> None`

-         Moves this `Circle` in place by the given amount Takes the same types of arguments as move, and it always returns `None`.
+         Moves this `Circle` in place by the given amount.
+         Takes the same types of arguments as move, and it always returns `None`.

          .. note::